 Do Bonuses Enhance Sales Productivity?
 A Dynamic Structural Analysis of Bonus-Based Compensation Plans

-Executive Summary — Personal selling is a primary marketing mix tool for most B2B firms to generate sales.
+Overview — Personal selling is a primary marketing mix tool for most B2B firms to generate sales.
 Yet there is little research on how the compensation plan motivates a sales force and affects performance.
 This paper develops and estimates a dynamic structural model of sales force response to a compensation plan with various components: salary, commissions, lump-sum bonus for achieving quotas, and different commission rates beyond achieving quotas.
 Overall, the analysis helps assess the impact of (1) different components of compensation and (2) the differential importance of periodic bonuses on performance on different segments of sales people.
 Key concepts include:

 - A quota-bonus scheme used by a firm increases performance of the sales force by serving as intermediary goals and pushing employees to meet targets.